levoai/docs/docs/install-satellite/satellite-kubernetes.md

 ```

 ### 6. Optionally, enable authentication for satellite APIs.
-Add below config to `values.yml` file to enable authentication for satellite APIs using Organization ID from Levo dashboard.
+Add below config to `values.yml` file to enable authentication for satellite APIs using a unique key.
 Refer to [Accessing Organization IDs](/integrations/common-tasks.md#accessing-organization-ids) for fetching the Organization ID.

 ```yaml
 levoai-collector: